-I initially undertook my university studies with the idea that I’d learn something there to secure my future fortunes.
-I was academically gifted and came of age in the eighties, when the greed cult that has blossomed in the twenty first century was just getting off the ground.
-Naturally, anyone with a mind for anything was encouraged to channel their intellectual efforts to acquire a degree in one of the fields leading to a lucrative profession – law, medicine, and business.
+I am slightly embarrassed to admit this, but I entered into university studies not with lofty aims to “get educated” but to obtain a credential, any credential would do, that would maximize my chances of retiring a multi-millionaire, the earlier the better.
+I was academically gifted and came of age in the eighties; when the greed cult that has blossomed in the twenty-first century was just getting off the ground.
+This credo dictated that anyone with half a mind for academics would be foolish not to channel their intellectual efforts pursuing a field of studies in one of the professions that held the most promise for a financially lucrative career: law, medicine, and business.

 With youthful zeal we goaded and pissed off social work majors, feminists, sociology professors, and everyone else who had come to university for an education.
 Eventually the Dean of business became squeamish when news of our antics spread beyond the faculty walls and sparked criticism the school was cultivating a bunch of insensitive money-grubbing jerks.
 He suggested the shirts be worn at the country club only, and concealed when we young protégés were sullying campus with our ill-intentions that were not yet as culturally widespread as they would soon become.

 In my second year of business school on a whim I took a political science course as a non-business elective.
 I was exposed to the writings of Rousseau and others of the French Enlightenment.
 Most importantly, I was introduced to the act of political and philosophical thought.
 It was odd, this thinking thing.
 In business school it was all about “doing.”